Messi to miss Elche clash as Barcelona have ban appeal rejected | Goal.com

 Messi to miss Elche clash as Barcelona have ban appeal rejected

-Lionel Messi will miss Barcelona's La Liga clash with Elche on Sunday after the Spanish FA decided to uphold the two-match ban handed to the Argentine following his red card against Athletic Club.
+Lionel Messi will miss Barcelona's La Liga clash with Elche on Sunday after the appeal committee decided to uphold the two-match ban handed to the Argentine following his red card against Athletic Club.

 The 33-year-old was dismissed by referee Jesus Gil Manzano in the final moments of extra time of the Supercopa de Espana clash, that Athletic would go on to win 3-2.

-It was the first red card of Messi's club career, with Barca having appealed against the decision to hand their talismanic forward a two-match ban.
+It was the first red card of Messi's club career, with the two other dismissals he had received in his professional career having come whilst representing Argentina.

 Manzano issued the red card to the forward after he caught Athletic striker Asier Villalibre with a flailing arm, not long after Inaki Williams had given Marcelino's side the lead in the final.